Ocean and Coastal Law Concentration

-A statement of completion in Ocean and Coastal Law can enrich students’ legal education and demonstrates to employers the student’s commitment to this specific area of practice.
+A concentration in Ocean and Coastal Law can enrich students’ legal education and demonstrates to employers the student’s commitment to this specific area of practice.
 In this program, students will study the intersection between oceanic law and international relations, environmental law, and laws relating to indigenous peoples’ rights.
-The statement of completion is flexible, allowing students to substitute fellowships and research opportunities with coursework if they so choose.
+The concentration is flexible, allowing students to substitute fellowships and research opportunities with coursework if they so choose.

-In order to earn an Ocean and Coastal Law Statement of Completion, a student must satisfactorily complete both of the following courses*:
+To complete the requirements of the concentration, a student must satisfactorily complete both of the following courses*:

 - Coastal Law